 On the basis of the MT data collection, analysis and interpretation listed above, the following conclusions can be derived.
 It should be noted that there is inherent non-uniqueness associated with the analysis of geophysical data.
-Notwithstanding, the following conclusions appear to be robust in this respect:
+Notwithstanding, the following conclusions appear to be robust in this respect.

-- 1. The MT survey images the depth of the fresh to saltwater interface at a depth of approximately 1600 m at the Long Shot Ground Zero.
-Allowing for the non-uniqueness arising from the data analysis, this depth could be in the range 1400-2100 m.
-Thus it appears that the Long Shot explosion was detonated near the top of the transition zone. - 2.
-The saltwater layer depth beneath the Milrow Ground Zero is approximately 1700 m, and in range 1500-2100 m.
-This places the Milrow shot cavity in the fresh to salt water transition zone. - 3.
-The saltwater depth is at a depth of 2500 m beneath the Cannikin Ground Zero, and in the range 2000-2700 m.
+- 1. At the Long Shot Ground Zero, the transition from fresh to salt water occurs in the depth range 600 to 1700 m.
+This implies that the Long Shot explosion was detonated near the top of the transition zone. - 2.
+At the Milrow Ground Zero, the transition from fresh to salt water occurs in the depth range 900 to 1700 m.
+Thus it appears that the Milrow explosion was detonated near the top of the transition zone. - 3.
+At Cannikin the transition from fresh to saltwater occurs in the depth range 900 to 2500 m.
 The greater depth of the saltwater layer at this location is consistent with the higher topography in this part of the island.
-On the basis of these values, the Cannikin shot cavity appears to be located in the transition zone. - 4.
+On the basis of these values, the Cannikin shot cavity was located in the transition zone. - 4.
 The relatively low salinity data measured in UAe-1 prior to the Cannikin test are consistent with the MT data.
-However, it should be remembered that salinity measurements in UAE-1 were made prior to the detonation and geophysical measurements were made afterwards. - 5.
+However, it should be remembered that salinity measurements in UAE-1 were made prior to the detonation and geophysical measurements were made 34 years afterwards. - 5.
 Inferred effective porosities are around 30-40% at the surface, decreasing to 2-3% at 3000 m.
 This is higher than values assumed in several hydrogeological models, thus giving longer transit times for radionuclides. - 6.
 There is some evidence in the resistivity model for enhanced porosity that could have been caused by enhanced fracturing in the Cannikin chimney. - 7.
-No evidence found for shallow faults influencing the groundwater flow.
-Additional data is needed to reliably address this question, since most faults are oriented parallel to the MT profiles.
-Coverage was limited owing to the short time available for MT data collection.
+No evidence was found for shallow faults influencing the groundwater flow.
+Additional MT data is needed to reliably address this question, since most faults are oriented parallel to the MT profiles.
+Coverage was limited owing to the short time available for MT data collection in June 2004.